romi1502/score-informed-source-separation/README.md

 * run setup.m (if asked, click on "add to path")

 You should then be able to use any functions or scripts in this directory.
+You can test the code using the script script_SISS.m (might take a little while)

 If you experience any troubles, send an email to: romain.hennequin@polytechnique.org

+## License

+This code is released under the GPL license.
+It contains code by Ken Schutte (MIDI file tools).
+See http://www.kenschutte.com/midi for more info about this code.
+It contains code by Dan Ellis (stft/istft).
+See http://www.ee.columbia.edu/~dpwe/ for more info about this code.